-Each year, thousands of Colombians, especially those living in rural areas, are forced to flee the violence perpetuated by guerrilla groups, paramilitaries, and the Colombian army.
+Each year, thousands of Colombians, especially those living in rural areas, are forced to flee to Ecuador, Panama, and Venezuela to escape the violence perpetuated by guerrilla groups, paramilitaries, and the Colombian army.
 Ecuador already has the largest refugee population in Latin America and hundreds of additional persecuted Colombians continue to cross the border every month.

-Because some native Ecuadorean families share the same day-to-day challenges and vulnerabilities as the refugee families, we facilitate community development that promotes integration of refugee and host populations.
+Because some native families in host countries share the same day-to-day challenges and vulnerabilities as the refugee families, HIAS facilitate community development that promotes integration of refugee and host populations.